NakosV/Deep-RL-2D-Environments/README.md

 ![Gymnasium](https://img.shields.io/badge/Environment-Gymnasium-lightgrey)
 ![Pygame](https://img.shields.io/badge/Graphics-Pygame-yellow)

+> **Upcoming Update:** The full official thesis document detailing the mathematical formulations, in-depth architectural choices, and comprehensive analysis will be uploaded to this repository soon.

 > An experimental thesis analyzing how Proximal Policy Optimization (PPO) learns to master 2D games of varying complexity.
 Through a comprehensive pipeline of 21 experiments across three environments, the project explores baseline AI behaviors and tests how modifying Neural Network Architecture, Reward Functions, and Observation Spaces ultimately dictates the agent's abilities to play the game.
 ---